ppoisson/cctracker/README.md

 ## CCTracker
-CCTracker is a very simple app to keep track of a credit card charges.
-It forces you to log your expenses.
+CCTracker is a very simple app to keep track of personal credit card charges.
+The app is a simple charge logger.

 ## Features (under construction)
 * Simple user interface